-crazy fans set to add a kicker to India's economy as world cup begins
+Crazy fans set to add a kicker to India's economy as world cup begins

-MUMBAI : Match tickets selling for up to 50,000 Indian rupees ($600) a pop.
+MUMBAI: Match tickets selling for up to 50,000 Indian rupees (US$600) a pop.
 Flights to get to a venue.
 Hotel bookings.
 Or even just a match-watching party with food and alcohol ordered in.

 The cricket frenzy set to hit India as the International Cricket Council's World Cup begins in a nation of cricket-crazy fans is expected to give a short boost to the country's economy as consumers splurge to enjoy their favorite sport.